 - Generous pay, pensions and leave,we offer a comprehensive pay, pensions and leave package which is dependent on the role and length of service.

-- Work life balance,flexible working and supporting a range of flexible options, such as: part-time working and job sharing.
+- Work life balance,we support a range of flexible options, such as: part-time working, job sharing, term-time working, compressed hours and working from home.

 - Career development,There are plenty of opportunities to progress your career and we support your development through a number of programmes such as mentoring, coaching, positive people management, collective leadership and other talent programmes

-- NHS discounts,with discounts up to 10% from a variety of well-known retail brands through Health Service Discounts website.
+- NHS discounts,with discounts up to 10% from a variety of well-known retail brands though Health Service Discounts website.

 - Cycle to work scheme